-- Other staff and volunteers working in independent advocacy organisations (including Board Members) who have an interest in demonstrating impact and/or will be involved in gathering, analysing and utilising evidence - Commissioners and funders involved in enduring the provision of independent advocacy.
-The toolkit will support them to develop evaluation frameworks (e.g.in contracts and service level agreements) that ask meaningful questions in appropriate ways and demonstrate the impact of independent advocacy.
-This will, in turn, ensure value for money, robust quality assurance mechanisms and the ongoing enhancement of independent advocacy services.
+Commissioners and funders involved in the provision of independent advocacy.
+It will support them in developing evaluation frameworks that ask meaningful questions in appropriate ways that demonstrate the impact of independent advocacy.
+This will, in turn, ensure value for money, robust quality assurance mechanisms and the ongoing enhancement of independent advocacy.